Heading into the Magical Coastal Towns

 Difficulty Level: E - Hiking (level)

-592 1 Riomaggiore - Manarola This stretch is known as "Via dell'Amore" and unfortunately it is closed, probably until 2018.
+592 1 Riomaggiore - Manarola This stretch is known as "Via dell'Amore" and unfortunately it is closed, probably until 2019.
 If you're feeling adventurous, there is another steep path that goes up the mountain that overlooks the Via dell'Amore and reach Manarola in this way.
 There are a lot of steps, the trail takes about an hour to do and passes through some terraced vineyards.
+It is actually quite pretty so if you feel like hiking, we recommend you try it!

 The Sanctuary of our Lady of Montenero